-I tend to prune my wardrobe regularly of clothes I no longer like, whether it’s due to changing style, wrong color, or bad fit.
+I regularly prune my wardrobe of clothes I no longer like, whether it’s due to changing style, wrong color, or bad fit.
 As a result, I have a TON of gaps in my wardrobe.
 I use the Wardrobe Gaps view to do any planning to fill closet gaps.

-The view sorts by Clothing Type first, then Formality.
-This helps me see what I need most, such as more casual pants, more formal one-pieces, etc. I can then click in any section and add an item that I’m missing from my closet under the Item Needed field.
+You can sort this view however you’d like.
+For example, I group this view by Garment Type.
+I can then click in any section and add an item I’m missing from my closet under the Item Needed field.

-I can add a photo under Inspiration if I have it.
-Just click on the plus sign in the cell to add a photo from your computer, or drag and drop from a website.
+I can add a photo to Inspiration if I have it.
+Just click on the plus sign in the cell to add a photo from your computer.
+You can also drag and drop an image from a website.
 I also like to note the season for the project I’m making.

 Click on the plus sign under the Season field to select a season from the drop-down menu.

 Under the Patterns field, click on the cell to select a pattern from your Patterns table.
 Once you’ve made your selection, the Line Art, Yardage Needed, Notions Needed, and Fabric Requirements fields will auto-populate with the associated information.